kuanrcl/mysql-migration/lab6/README.md

 airline.airlinename, avg_age
 LIMIT 10;
 ```
-Record the response time for comparison.
+This query will now take less than 1s to execute, record the response time for comparison.

 ### Task 2: Execute Query 2